 A legal assistant, also called a paralegal, works either with individual lawyers at a firm or with legal teams.
 He or she helps lawyers with their caseloads by performing research, searching through documents and evidence, facilitating interviews, preparing memos and providing any other assistance before and during trial proceedings.
 One of the key roles of a legal assistant is to help lawyers with preparing and prioritizing evidence.
-A legal assistant is typically tasked with looking through this potential evidence, marking passages and pages for further study by case attorneys.
-The legal assistant may also be tasked with providing reports and summaries of the evidence for circulation among the legal team.Read More...
+A legal assistant is typically tasked with looking through th…Read more

-Common Career Paths for Legal Assistant
+Job Satisfaction for Legal Assistant

 Popular Employer Salaries for Legal Assistant

-Popular Skills for Legal Assistant
+What Are Popular Skills for Legal Assistants?

-Pay by Experience Level for Legal Assistant
+What is the Pay by Experience Level for Legal Assistants?